 The share reserve under the 2020 Plan will be reduced on a one-for-one basis for shares covered by an award.
 Canceled, terminated, expired, forfeited or lapsed Awards (in whole or in part) shall be added back to the aggregate number of shares of stock reserved and available for issuance pursuant to awards granted under the 2020 Plan ("Total Available Shares").
 Any stock-related award that is settled in cash or other consideration shall be added back to the Total Available Shares reserve and available again for issuance.
-Shares of stock withheld or deducted from an award by the Company to satisfy tax withholding requirements relating to options or stock appreciation rights shall not be added back to the Total Available Shares reserve, but shares of stock withheld or deducted by the Company to satisfy tax withholding requirements relating to full value awards shall be added back to the Total Available Shares reserve and available again for issuance pursuant to awards granted under the Amended Plan.
-Performance awards (other than an option or stock appreciation right) where performance criteria were not met shall be added back to the Total Available Shares reserve and shall be available again for issuance pursuant to awards granted under the 2020 Plan.
-Substitute awards granted will not count against the Total Available Share reserve.
+Shares of stock withheld or deducted from an award by the Company to satisfy tax withholding requirements relating to options or stock appreciation rights shall not be added back to the Total Available Shares reserve, but shares of stock withheld or deducted form an award by the Company to satisfy tax withholding requirements relating to full value awards shall be added back to the Total Available Shares reserve, but shares of stock withheld or deducted by the Company to satisfy tax withholding requirements relating to full value awards shall be added back to the Total Available Shares reserve, but shares or stock appreciation rights and or deducted Plan.
+Performance awards (other total Available Shares reserve and shall be available again for issuance pursuant to awards granted under the Amended Plan.
+Performance awards (other than an option or stock appreciation right) where performance criteria were not met shall be added back to the Total Available Shares reserve and shall be available again for issuance pursuant to awards granted will not count against the Total Available Share reserve.